philzook58/philzook58.github.io/_posts/2021-10-28-marble-machine-progress.md

 For marble detection in the carriage we are using an adafruit [RGB sensor](https://www.adafruit.com/product/1334?gclid=Cj0KCQjw--GFBhDeARIsACH_kdbDYvOA1wqbCp5bGrZr_MtyvXWWLGTW4zd54Z9W6Y294JAX-nNjMYIaAixpEALw_wcB)
 It is a little finicky and not entirely clear we should continue using it.
 We colored the inside of the carriage blue with painters tape.
 For the moment, taking some samples of empty, black ball, and silver ball and then using Nearest neighbor classifier from scikit-learn seems to be working ok.

+A clever trick was to use two backboards so that we can have the screws not interfere with balls and rails.

 We got a cheap raspberry pi motor driver board.
 It acted weird.
 Not worth it.
 Bought an actual adafruit.